apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

     as described in Section 2.2 of RFC 1738[[4]](#4).
 The service identifier specified here MUST match the "service" parameter provided to /login.
 See Section [2.1.1](<#head2.1.1>).
 The TARGET service SHALL use HTTPS.
-SAML attributes will NOT be released to a non-SSL site.
+SAML attributes MUST NOT be released to a non-SSL site.